netdata/netdata-ui/src/components/table/README.md

    `unwrapGroupedRows` from utils is exported to handle this with addition of `isVirtualGroupHeader: true` to the row object.
 Should be memoized based on rows/grouping changes.

+3. The important detail is that `itemSize` getter function relies on `index` to get the height, and in our case we unwrap the grouped rows in the flat list, so the indexes from original data array won't help with calculating heights for grouped rows.
+Right now the solution offered is to use a modified `itemSize` getter function, which should rely on index, and collection of unwrapped rows.
-3. When constructing a "map of heights" for list items, don't forget a fallback for `group headers`
+   So, when constructing a "map of heights" for list items, don't forget a fallback for `group headers`.